albertodonato/h2static/README.md

         disable matching files with .htm(l) suffix for paths without suffix -log
         log requests
-  -show-dotfiles
+  -request-path-prefix string
+        prefix to strip from request path (e.g. when behind a reverse proxy) -show-dotfiles
         show files whose name starts with a dot -tls-cert string